nsidnev/edgeql-queries/docs/queries-definition/operation-types/select-set.md

 If you just need to get the query results, do not write anything after the name.
-Such query will use `.fetchall` from the driver:
+Such query will use `.query` from the driver:

 `queries.edgeql`:
 ```edgeql